Bryobium retusum: Taxonomy and naming

-The Christmas Island urchin orchid was first formally described in 1825 by Carl Ludwig Blume who gave it the name Dendrolirium retusum and published the description in Bijdragen tot de flora van Nederlandsch Indië.
+Christmas Island urchin orchid was first formally described in 1825 by Carl Ludwig Blume who gave it the name Dendrolirium retusum and published the description in Bijdragen tot de flora van Nederlandsch Indië.
 In 2005 Yan Peng Ng and Phillip Cribb changed the name to Bryobium retusum.
 The specific epithet (retusum) is a Latin word meaning "blunted", "rounded" or "notched at the apex".

 Distribution and habitat

 Bryobium retusum grows near the top of rainforest trees.
 It is found in Borneo, Java, the Lesser Sunda Islands, New Guinea, the Solomon Islands, New Caledonia and the Australian territory of Christmas Island.